agstack/OpenAgri-GateKeeper/README.md

 # GateKeeper
+"This service was created in the context of OpenAgri project (https://horizon-openagri.eu/).
+OpenAgri has received funding from the EU’s Horizon Europe research and innovation programme under Grant Agreement no. 101134083."

 GateKeeper is a Django-based microservice designed to act as a central point for validation and authentication for all of the following OpenAgri microservices.